RosarioB/xmtp-brian-bot/README.md

 # xmtp_brian_bot

-This project is generated using the [MessageKit](https://message-kit.vercel.app) v1.0.11 CLI and uses the `gm` template.
+This project is generated using the [MessageKit](https://message-kit.vercel.app) v1.0.11 CLI.
 Below are the instructions to set up and run the project.

 ## Setup